krecejac/semestral_python/app/README.md

 Custom Noise - If selected, the program uses the my custom implementation of the perlin noise.

 3D Plot - If selected, it will show the moisture and elevation 3d surface plots in a figure.

+Mapping - Cannot be selected together with 3D Plot.
+Runs up html file where you can zoom in and see the noise map.

 Generate button - After you are satisfied with the values, press the button and wait.